The Dream Style

 Playing lots of pots is the dream.
 It’s more fun, intellectually challenging and potentially profitable too.
 It’s what most developing poker players aspire to.
 They want to play LAG poker well.
-This article will take a close look at what loose aggressive poker is, what it takes to play the style well, the pitfalls and what you can do to become a winning LAG.
+This article will take a close look at what loose aggressive poker is, what it takes to play the style well (including opening ranges), the pitfalls and what you can do to become a winning LAG.

 What is a LAG in poker?